USEPA/EJSCREENBatch/README.md

 ## Example

-An overview of the p ackage, [example use of its functions](url.here), and additional documentation are available in the vignette directory.
+An overview of the package, example use of its functions, and additional documentation are available in the vignette directory.

 ## EPA Disclaimer